Nonparametric Modeling of Continuous-Time Markov Chains: Introduction

+this requires evaluating expensive matrix exponential derivatives at least once per observation, so existing methods scale as ${\cal O}(\NPRndata\NPRnstates^3)$ with a substantial leading constant.
+This creates a severe computational bottleneck even for moderately sized state spaces.
+In contrast, our exact reverse-mode gradient scales as ${\cal O}(\NPRnstates^3 + \NPRndata\NPRnstates^2)$, with a total cost of about two likelihood evaluations plus $\NPRndata\NPRnstates^2$ independent, fully parallelizable integral solves.
+The approximate gradient approach, which is based on \citet{magee_random-effects_2024}, reduces the cost further to essentially two likelihood evaluations.

-\paragraph{Structure of the paper} This paper is structured as follows: Sections \ref{NPR.sec:methods} and \ref{NPR.sec:Inference} present our proposed methodology, followed by an application to phylogeography in Section~\ref{sec:NPRPhylogeneticsApplication} and concluding discussion in Section~\ref{sec:NPRDiscussion}.
+\paragraph{Structure of the paper} This paper is structured as follows: Sections \ref{NPR.sec:methods} and \ref{NPR.sec:Inference} present our proposed methodology, followed by an application to phylogenetic and phylogeographic inference in Section~\ref{sec:NPRPhylogeneticsApplication} and concluding discussion in Section~\ref{sec:NPRDiscussion}.
 More specifically, Section~\ref{NPR.sec:methods} presents the likelihood and the prior choices.
-We begin with a brief introduction on CTMCs (\ref{NPR.sec:backgroundCTMCs}), then derive the joint distribution of the observed data under different sampling scenarios, distinguishing between fully and partially observed CTMCs (\ref{NPR.sec:jointDistributionCTMCs}).
+We begin with a brief introduction to CTMCs (\ref{NPR.sec:backgroundCTMCs}), then derive the joint distribution of the observed data under different sampling scenarios, distinguishing between fully and partially observed CTMCs (\ref{NPR.sec:jointDistributionCTMCs}).
 We also motivate the use of GPs as a prior on the rate matrix (\ref{NPR.sec:priorOnRateMatrixCTMCs}).
-Section~\ref{NPR.sec:Inference} addresses inference.
-It opens with an overview justifying the use of HMC with surrogate trajectories as our reference sampler.
-For partially observed data, we show how the likelihood gradient can be computed efficiently using the aforementioned approximation of the matrix exponential gradient.
-Section~\ref{sec:NPRPhylogeneticsApplication} then extends the proposed framework to data with a tree-structured dependency, a setting of central importance in phylogeography.
-Finally, we demonstrate the performance of our models on synthetic and real datasets, and we estimate empirically the scalability of the gradient approximation versus its exact counterpart (\ref{NPR.sec:results}).
+Section~\ref{NPR.sec:Inference} develops the inference framework, and motivates the use of HMC.
+We also derive the formulas for the proposed exact and approximate likelihood gradient methods, and compare them with the main competitors.
+Section~\ref{sec:NPRPhylogeneticsApplication} then extends the proposed framework to data with a tree-structured dependency, a setting of central importance in phylogenetics and phylogeography.
+Finally, we demonstrate the performance of our method on synthetic and real datasets, and we empirically assess the scalability of the two proposed gradient methods relative to state-of-the-art competitors, including autodifferentiation-based approaches (Section~\ref{NPR.sec:results}).